jnand/cortland-guide/pages/ids.md

 Anti-malware
 --------------

-Sophos provides a free a robust anti-malware solution thats updated frequently, and both free and low-weight on system resources.
+Sophos provides a free and robust anti-malware solution that's updated frequently, and light on system resources.
 [Sophos Home](https://home.sophos.com/) is downloaded directly from the vendor and installed as an endpoint client, its management is done largely though a cloud dashboard.

-!> Unfortunately macOS continues to top the list of software with the most [critical vulnerability](https://www.cvedetails.com/product/156/Apple-Mac-Os-X.html?vendor_id=49), creating a constantly changing attack surface for existing malware
+!> Unfortunately macOS continues to top the list of software with the most [critical vulnerability](https://www.cvedetails.com/product/156/Apple-Mac-Os-X.html?vendor_id=49), creating a constantly changing exploitable attack surface for new and existing malware.

 ![Sophos dashboard](images/sophos-dash.png)